IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/flowsheets/methanol_flowsheet_w_recycle.rst

 Main Assumptions:

-    Reaction is estimated as a kinetic, rate-based process with an Arrhenius power law Thermodynamics assume ideal vapor and liquid behavior, with smooth VLE and fugacity for phase equilibrium Minimum pressure mixing, isothermal compression and isentropic expansion for unit operations Recycle/purge split based on flow with no composition difference between outlet streams
+    Reaction is estimated as a kinetic, rate-based gas-phase process with an Arrhenius power law Thermodynamics assume ideal vapor and liquid behavior, with smooth VLE and fugacity for phase equilibrium Minimum pressure mixing, isothermal compression and isentropic expansion for unit operations Recycle/purge split based on flow with no composition difference between outlet streams